Lionfish – The modern day “Pirates of the Caribbean

 Nature intended the top of the chain to be inhabited by species such as large sharks, these sharks maybe breed at the rate of one or two pups per year and many take years to achieve sexual maturity.

 Now we have the top of the food chain occupied by a predator that can breed at a rate of 1 million eggs per year.
-The inbalance here is clear.
+The imbalance here is clear.

 In addition to these smaller fish, the Lionfish will eat anything that it can fit in its oversize mouth, this further upsets the reef ecosystem and some entire species can be eradicated from the reef.